kidze/CS450/Assignment1/README.md

 Enter your system password and wait for the installation to finish.
 Once it's done, you can now compile using gcc command.

+# Executing the program

+After compiling, type:

+./a.out

+Enjoy your shell!